john-itcsolutions/cheirrs/README.md

 The technology of the fee-free IOTA "Trust Layer", being developed for IoT, is already at version 2.0 and has plans to implement Smart Contracts (presumably fee-less also).
 ITCSA is incorporating IOTA as our provided Trust Layer of choice for IoT operations.
 IOTA adds a layer of reference against which all IoT actions can be validated.
 The absence of fees is made possible by having each transaction validate 2 others before completion.
 In this way there is no "Mining" involved, as such.
 IOTA is designed to support Industry 4.0 Standards, and is currently popular in Europe (due to the German-originated Industrie 4.0 standards, with IOTA's headquarters in Berlin.
 Language translation is natively provided in German, French and Italian).
 The IOTA response  cycle-time is measured in seconds.

-We utilise one "oseer" schema per network/member-class, so there is one schema for each of the n x m member-class networks, and one for each of the F(i) non-internetworked future dApps, as well as one for each of the A, B and C dApps (Community Housing, RealEstate and convey-IT, respectively).
+We utilise one "oseer" schema per member-class, so there is one schema for each of the n x m member-classes across all sub-networks, and one for each of the F(i) non-internetworked future dApps, as well as one for each of the A, B and C dApps (Community Housing, RealEstate and convey-IT, respectively).
 Our schema called 'das_fuhrwerk' is the Head Overseeing Schema, for top level customer on-boarding, usage tracking and payments, to "oversee the overseers" and to provide our own company's Enterprise dApp for our accounting, planning and administration purposes.

 You need to develop initially on docker.
 ITCSA uses Ubuntu 20.04 as the host platform, with Python 3.8.
 DO NOT TRY TO USE PYTHON 3.10 (as on JammyJellyfish Ubuntu 22.04) for Elastos development on Docker.
 You will not need an Extreme Gaming level of computer for Docker-based (initial - eg. database) work without Kubernetes.